HanabiOno/OTP/README.md

-# Assignment 3: The Lazy Cryptographer
+# The Lazy Cryptographer
-Group members: Zoë, Tom, Jonathan and Hanabi
+Contributors: Zoë, Tom, Jonathan and Hanabi

 For our code you need the nltk package, this can be installed in the following way: sudo apt-get install python3-pip pip3 install nltk

-For this assignment we will crack the code of two encrypted messages by using the fact that they are encrypted with the same one-time-pad (otp).
+For this projects we will crack the code of two encrypted messages by using the fact that they are encrypted with the same one-time-pad (otp).

 For this code we used a number of helperfunctions, most of which are in the crack.py file, which is in the otp folder, with their respective descriptions.